JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 ## **Creating an env.py file**

 Now that the Heroku app is set up and the PostgreSQL database has been added, I created an env.py file within my workspace.
-I will show a screenshot of my env.py file below but I've redacted the variable values so as to keep my application secure.
-The env.py file is an untracked file so it wont appear in the GitHub repository.
+I will show a screenshot of my env.py file below but I've redacted the variable values to keep my application secure.
+The env.py file is an untracked file, so it won’t appear in the GitHub repository.
 In my case, it was included in my gitignore file so you would need to consider doing something similar.
 I'm going to show you the completed env.py file from my project but just to be super clear, I built these variables up over the course of a few weeks of development.

 ![wax-crate-env-file](deployment-md-images/env-1.PNG)

 I've imported the os module at the top of the file to set the variables in the environment.
-Using the module allows for the values of my environment variables to be passed through the operating systems between tracked and non tracked files and hidden by the variable name as opposed to hard coding them.
+Using the module allows for the values of my environment variables to be passed through the operating systems between tracked and non-tracked files and hidden by the variable name as opposed to hard coding them.

 1. DEBUG & DEVELOPMENT - These two variables are responsible for switching key settings such as switching DEBUG to False in production and changing the email back end from the Gmail account in production to the console version in development.
 2. I've created a DATABASE_URL variable and given it the value I copied from Heroku.
 I then access this variable in the settings.py file and using dj_database_url, connect to the external database.
-Theres a conditional check involved in this to see whether the DATABASE_URL is True in the environment.
-If true, I'm using my external database and if false, Im using the SQL lite database that comes with django.
+There’s a conditional check involved in this to see whether the DATABASE_URL is True in the environment.
+If true, I'm using my external database and if false, I’m using the SQL lite database that comes with django.
 3. SECRET_KEY - I set this myself as an alpha numeric string and pulled it into the settings.py file to set the SECRET_KEY setting via the environment variable using the os.environ.get() method.
 4. STRIPE KEYS - To access these values, you need to go and sign up for a Stripe account and then in the developer dashboard you will be able to access your "publishable key" which you should assign to the STRIPE_PUBLIC_KEY variable, the secret key, which you should assign to the STRIPE_SECRET_KEY environment variable and finally the two webhook signing secrets.
 You can only access these by setting up a webhook endpoint in the stripe developer dashboard.
-You will notice that I have two that was becuase I set up two webhook endpoints, one for my development environment (which required its own webhook signing secret) and my deployed version.
+You will notice that I have two that was because I set up two webhook endpoints, one for my development environment (which required its own webhook signing secret) and my deployed version.
 One tip I would give with this is watch the URL that your local development site is on as it will sometimes change slightly and as a result, if you try to process a payment via Stripe and the URL of the local running version of the server has changed, it will give you a 500 response on stripe.
-Fortunatley, the Heroku webhook endpoint is completley static and does not change.
+Fortunately, the Heroku webhook endpoint is completely static and does not change.

 Once you have created your env.py file, you need to replicate it within the Heroku config vars as the env.py file will not be accessible when the site is deployed.

-You can see from my example below, that I have duplicated the variables from my env.py file and their values (redacted) into the Heroku config vars (for the STRIPE_WH_SECRET i used the specific key generated when I set up my Heroku webhook endpoint).
-Just note, there are some environment variables for AWS and the production email client in there, just ignore them for the moment and focus on the database url, the secret key, and the stripe keys for now:
+You can see from my example below, that I have duplicated the variables from my env.py file and their values (redacted) into the Heroku config vars (for the STRIPE_WH_SECRET I used the specific key generated when I set up my Heroku webhook endpoint).
+Just note, there are some environment variables for AWS and the production email client in there, just ignore them for the moment and focus on the database URL, the secret key, and the stripe keys for now:

 ![heroku config vars](deployment-md-images/heroku-env-starting.png)

 At this stage in the process, I left Heroku alone for the time being whilst I completed some additional steps towards setting up my AWS bucket and a very small piece of development in the home screen of the app prior to deploying.
-It was important at me to get all of the required functionality in Heroku and AWS set up to build on as a solid foundation.
+It was important to me to get all of the required functionality in Heroku, and AWS set up to build on as a solid foundation.
 I'm going to talk you through the AWS set up process and then the final Heroku steps I took to get the fledgling version of the app up and running.

 N.B. - You will probably need to add a DISABLE_COLLECTSTATIC environment variable set to 1 right at the start as there are no static files to collect at the moment but we will be removing later on in the deployment process.